GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 verilator --cc or so.
 I tried other examples from the wiki article as well, same result.
 Marking this as high priority initially since it's not possible to use verilator with any basic example data, reprioritize as needed.

-#6 Updated by Wilson Snyder about 1 year ago
+#6 Updated by Wilson Snyder over 1 year ago

 You're using Antergos Linux, not Arch.
 Antergos is a rolling system, so I don't know how to create the same configuration you have.
 Also I downloaded Arch and it's a PITA to install, I see this page